Glenn Yarbrough: The Limeliters

 By the late 1950s, Yarbrough had moved to Aspen, Colorado, and purchased a small nightclub called The Limelite.
 When Yarbrough was performing with Alex Hassilev at the Cosmo Alley coffeeshop in Hollywood in 1959, they impressed pianist and arranger Lou Gottlieb, who was working at the time on arrangements for the Kingston Trio.
 Gottlieb suggested that the three of them work together.
 When they discovered that their voices blended well, they began playing on the folk circuit.
 "They had the uncanny knack of making three voices sound like six," wrote John Puccio in Sensible Sound, "and thanks to their velvet harmonies making a trio sound like a choir".
 They named themselves the Limeliters after the club owned by Yarbrough.
 A journalist described Yarbrough as possessing "one of the purest, most exquisite voices on the planet".

-In 1960, The Limeliters recorded their first album on the Elektra label.
+In 1960, the Limeliters recorded their first album on the Elektra label.
 In 1961, the trio had signed with RCA Victor for their second album, Tonight: In Person, which reached No. 5 on the Billboard charts, where it stayed for 74 weeks.
 Between 1961 and 1963, the Limeliters "made appearances on television, sang on commercials and embarked on an exhausting touring schedule that saw them perform as many as 310 days out of each year."
 It was claimed that in 1963, the Limeliters "broke the Hungry I's all-time attendance record and the lines to get into the club, snaked all the way around the block".

 As a lyric tenor and guitarist, Yarbrough contributed to the success of the Limeliters as they performed "an extensive repertoire of traditional and contemporary songs...[touring]...extensively throughout the U.S...[and]...releasing nearly a dozen albums for RCA Victor".
 The Limeliters were known for their "burnished tight harmonies, sophisticated if nontraditional arrangements and witty onstage banter...[with]...Yarbrough's silvery tenor...the group's acoustic linchpin".

-On 12 December 1962, a plane the Limeliters had chartered crashed in Utah.
+On December 12, 1962, a plane the Limeliters had chartered crashed in Utah.
 While everybody survived, Yarbrough had a head injury, was shaken by the experience, and began to "reassess his priorities".
-He did leave the Limeliters that year, noting in an interview that he had lost interest in folk music and "got tired of the three chord songs...[and]...by that time people were beginning to write things like Rod McKuen's work".
+He did leave the Limeliters shortly thereafter, noting in an interview that he had lost interest in folk music and "got tired of the three chord songs...[and]...by that time people were beginning to write things like Rod McKuen's work".